paypal/paypal-android/docs/paypal.md

 Follow the steps in [Enable the SDK](https://developer.paypal.com/sdk/in-app/android/#link-enablethesdk) to set up your account and application for PayPal payments.

 You will need a server integration to create an order and capture the funds using [PayPal Orders v2 API](https://developer.paypal.com/docs/api/orders/v2).
-To test your initial integration and account setup, the `curl` commands below can be used in place of a server SDK.
+For initial setup, the `curl` commands below can be used in place of a server SDK.

 ### Technical steps - custom integration